Product Bundling in eCommerce: Definition, Types, Advantages & Strategies for Online Sellers to Capitalise on Selling Product Bundles in 2023

 As you are sending things in bulk, bundling them together and offering a discount results in lower overall shipping costs as only one package is being shipped as opposed to multiple shipments.

-Tips to Capitalize on Selling Product Bundles
+Tips to Capitalize on Selling Product Bundles in 2023

 Understand Your Customers